Home

 Jim says about his missing hand, "It really wasn't an issue when I was a kid."
 During college, he racked up 26 wins against 8 losses at the University of Michigan.
 He won the Sullivan Award as the nation's best amateur athlete in 1987.
 He won a gold medal while playing in the 1988 Olympics.

 As a rookie in 1989 with the California Angels, he achieved a 12-12 record and is one of a scant few major league players to completely bypass the minor leagues.
-Jim's career pitching spanned 10 years in the major leagues and his crowning achivement was a no-hitter in 1993 with the New York Yankees but foremost was his recognition as simply being Jim Abbott---pitcher.
+Jim's career pitching spanned 10 years in the major leagues and his crowning achievement was a no-hitter in 1993 with the New York Yankees but foremost was his recognition as simply being Jim Abbott---pitcher.

 Pete Gray, a young teenager with a burning desire to play our game of baseball, met with an unfortunate accident and lost his right arm.
 His life achievement to overcome this adversity and play in the outfield of the Memphis "Chicks" and make it to the big leagues is extraordinary.

-Pete was called up in 1945 to help fill St Louis's roster during World War II.
+Pete was called up in 1945 to help fill St Louis' roster during World War II.
 His career lasted only 77 games, during which he batted .218.
 I have a short article on my Baseballisms page giving more details on this remarkable individual.
 Read the "Pete Gray Story."

 The game of baseball stands in the way of no man or woman who is determined to make it and has the "want to" for becoming baseball winners.